-, any flat action as do no and frames which are not a longing on • any flat entrance doors and frames which open onto a landing or corridor and not the outside of the building; plaster, tiling and other wall and ceiling surfaces; inside wall surfaces; • any heating or hot water services which are only provided for the leasehold property; ensuring that any water flowing from their overflow pipe does not cause damage to the external structure of the building.
-Reporting any problems the structure of the building; or defects relating to the any issue within their property that is damaging or is likely to following: damage the homes surrounding the leasehold property and/or the lonowing. structure of the building/and/or the health and safety of others; • repairs issues identified within communal areas and the estate; communal heating systems.
-A (1) ( 1.1)
+- cisterns, tanks, pipes and wires which serve only the leasehold property; - stop taps, including those between the mains supply and pipes serving the leasehold property; - non-structural walls; - doors and frames inside the property including other internal wooden features; - any flat entrance doors and frames which open onto a landing or corridor and not the outside of the building; - · plaster, tiling and other wall and ceiling surfaces; - inside wall surfaces; - any heating or hot water services which are only provided for the leasehold property; - ensuring that any water flowing from their overflow pipe does not cause damage to the external structure of the building.

+Reporting any problems or defects relating to the following:

+- the structure of the building; - any issue within their property that is damaging or is likely to damage the homes surrounding the leasehold property and/or the structure of the building/and/or the health and safety of others; - repairs issues identified within communal areas and the estate; - · communal heating systems.